She draws on her previous experiences in order to apply a rare and invaluable level of expertise and insight

 Inquests & public inquiries

-Re MM and JI (November 2021): a two-week inquest in front of HM Senior Coroner Alan Wilson assisted by Counsel to the Inquest.
-MM was a 17 year old young person and son to JI.
-Following an assault against JI in 2010 and the death of MM’s father in 2016, JI – and later MM – developed symptoms of psychosis and was admitted to an inpatient psychiatric unit for treatment.
-Less than a year later, MM was admitted to a Children and Adolescent psychiatric unit and spent most of the next year and a half of his life detained under section 3.
-In contrast to his previous discharge, MM was discharged to JI’s care in January 2020 without support from Children’s Services.
-Tragically, MM completed suicide in May 2020 and JI died one month later.
+Inquest into the deaths of Marshall Metcalfe and Jane Ireland (November 2021): a two week inquest in front of HM Senior Coroner Alan Wilson assisted by Counsel to the Inquest.
+Marshall was a 17 year old young person and Jane’s son.
+Following an assault against Jane in 2010 and the death of Marshall’s father in 2016, Jane developed symptoms of psychosis and was admitted to an inpatient psychiatric unit for treatment.
+Less than a year later, Marshall was admitted to a CAMHS unit and spent most of the next year and a half of his life detained under section 3 of the Mental Health Act 1983.
+In January 2020, Marshall was discharged to Jane’s care without support from children’s services.
+Tragically, Marshall died by suicide in May 2020 and Jane died one month later.

-MM and JI’s inquests were joined following submissions from the family and reported here and here.
-After hearing evidence from the Trust that a child or young person’s case will regularly close to Children’s social care when they are admitted to a psychiatric inpatient unit, the Coroner made a report to prevent future deaths addressed to Gillian Keegan MP, Minister of State for Care and Mental Health, which can be found here.
+Marshall and Jane’s inquests were joined following submissions from the family and reported here and here.
+After hearing evidence that a child or young person’s case will regularly close to children’s services when they are admitted to a psychiatric inpatient unit, the Coroner issued a prevention of future deaths report to the then Minister of State for Care and Mental Health.

 Memberships